 What is a Stamping Press?

 Stamping presses, also referred to as impact presses, are either manual or pneumatic marking machines that incorporate a holder filled with steel type, a shank stamp, a roll die, or a numbering head above the marking surface; force is generated by compressing and then releasing a spring inside the press, and then the die is driven down which transfers the image from the face of the die onto the surface being marked.

 In the video below you can see a manual, spring actuated press in action.

-Stamping presses can be integrated into a production line or mounted, like the one in the video above, on a table top.
+Stamping presses can be integrated into a production line or mounted, like the one in the video above, on a bench top.